vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

 Simplifying considerably:
   * All buffering is done in `vtgate`
-  * When a shard begins a failover or resharding event, and a query is sent from `vtgate` to `vttablet`, `vttablet` will return a certain type of error to `vtgate` (`vtrpcpb.Code_CLUSTER_EVENT`).
+  * When a shard begins a fail over or resharding event, and a query is sent from `vtgate` to `vttablet`, `vttablet` will return a certain type of error to `vtgate` (`vtrpcpb.Code_CLUSTER_EVENT`).
   * This error indicates to `vtgate` that it is appropriate to buffer this